geirtul/advent_of_code/README.md

-# adventofcode18
+# Advent of Code
-Solutions to Advent of Code 18
+Solutions to Advent of Code: adventofcode.com